hendricius/the-bread-code/recipes/sourdough/make-sourdough-starter.md

 * 1000 grams of full grain wheat flour (Look for flour with Whole in the word like Wholemeal or Wholegrain)
 * You can also take rye, spelt or whatever full grain flour you have available.
-  Don't worry too much, you can later on feed your mother dough with rye to make it more ryish.
+  Don't worry too much, you can later on feed change which flour you use for your starter.
   It's just about getting a nice and yummy place for the bacteria and yeast.
 * Ideally 3 large jars, but it can also be a glas